 From 2013-2017 I ran a creative studio in REO Town meeting Lansing’s greatest artists and offering them a space to create their art, all the while growing my photography business.

 I am now working exclusively from home, concentrating on photography and selling my City Saunter Books about my walking experience.
 I shoot mostly on location in the Great Lansing Community, although I am equipped with studio lights and backdrops for in home or studio rental photography.
 I love what I do and I think that it shows in my work.
-I am excellent with children given that I’m a mom to four of my own and two grandsons.
+I am excellent with children given that I’m a mom to four of my own and three grandchildren.
 And that Bachelor's degree in psychology has finally paid off, as I feel my ability to work well with a diverse population stems from my early experiences in the psychology field.

 I’m Ariniko, pronounced air-i-knee-ko, and I am a greater Lansing area photographer specializing in community and family enrichment through family portraits, business photography, and event photography.

 Family life: I live in East Lansing, Michigan with my husband Pat, twins Evan & Ellie, and our dog Cooper.
 We have two other sons, Michael and Andrew, who live with their families.

 Favorite vacation: When I was little our family would pack up and spend two full weeks up north in the upper peninsula.
 We camped at Lake Pomeroy and traveled to other areas to check out the sights like Porcupine Mountains and nearby waterfalls.
 We went with my mom's sister and her two kids.